The 26th Of January Is Australia Day, And A Few Thoughts Came To My Mind

 For myself, As a migrant hailing from the beautiful land of Sri Lanka, it didn’t take long to fall in love with Australia.
-I left the country I grew up in at a young age of 18 years with the blessings of my loving parents.
+I left the country I grew up in at the young age of 17 years with the blessings of my loving parents.
 Like many students that come to Australia, I came with the hope to audaciously pursue a dream.
 Growing up with the unconditional love and support of my Ammi (Mother) and Thathi (Father) I had a very comfortable childhood.
-I was aware of the fact that compared to many Sri Lankans I was very privileged; sometimes even pampered.
-As a result of this when I left Sri Lanka I was still a boy.
+I was aware of the fact that compared to many Sri Lankans, I was very privileged; sometimes even pampered.
+As a result of this, when I left Sri Lanka, I was still a boy.
 But, it was Australia that made me a man and formulated my worldview as an adult.
 For this, I am in debt to this great nation for welcoming me with open arms and an embracing heart.
 I began to understand that Australia is a country for those who are willing to pull themselves up by their bootstraps and take personal responsibility for their own life, while also respecting egalitarianism, liberty and individual freedom.
 Amazing… just amazing… it truly is a miracle to see the multiculturalism that exists within the umbrella of the greater Australian culture thrive and live up to those eternal principles that became the foundation of this nation.

 “Ask not what your country can do for you — ask what you can do for your country”